Jerry Garcia: Legacy

 Garcia was inducted into the Rock and Roll Hall of Fame as a member of the Grateful Dead in 1994.
 He declined to attend the ceremony; the band jokingly brought a cardboard cutout of Garcia out on stage in his absence.

 In 1987, Vermont ice cream maker Ben & Jerry's introduced their Cherry Garcia flavor dedicated to him.
 It was the first ice cream flavor dedicated to a musician.

+Shortly after Garcia's death, astronomers Simon Radford and Ed Olszewski named an asteroid that orbits between Mars and Jupiter after him in November 1995.
+Tom Gehrels, who had originally discovered the asteroid in 1985 but never named it, offered it to them for the occasion.

+In 1998, a newly discovered species of roach was named Cryptocercus garciai after Garcia.

+In 2000, the network NBC broadcast an animated sitcom, God, the Devil and Bob, which featured a "God" character based on Garcia's appearance.
+Amid backlash from religious groups and low ratings, the series was cancelled after four episodes.

-In 2003, Rolling Stone ranked Jerry Garcia 13th in their list of the "100 Greatest Guitarists of All Time".
+In 2003, Rolling Stone ranked Jerry Garcia 13th in its list of the 100 Greatest Guitarists of All Time.

 According to fellow Bay Area guitar player Henry Kaiser, Garcia is "the most recorded guitarist in history.
 With more than 2,200 Grateful Dead concerts, and 1,000 Jerry Garcia Band concerts captured on tape – as well as numerous studio sessions – there are about 15,000 hours of his guitar work preserved for the ages."

 On July 30, 2004, Melvin Seals was the first Jerry Garcia Band (JGB) member to headline an outdoor music and camping festival called "The Grateful Garcia Gathering".
 Jerry Garcia Band drummer David Kemper joined Melvin Seals and JGB in 2007.
 Other musicians and friends of Garcia include Donna Jean Godchaux, Mookie Siegel, Pete Sears, G.E.
 Smith, Chuck Hammer, Barry Sless, Jackie Greene, Brian Lesh, Sanjay Mishra, and Mark Karan.